approvals/Approvals.NodeJS/readme.md

   // this allows you to force it to be stripped
   stripBOM: false

+  // If approvals determines things are different, it will replacement
+  // line endings CRLF with just LF and re-compare.
+If they are the same
+  // approvals will log a warning that the files are the same except for
+  // line endings.
+Flip this to `true` to fail tests if line-endings
+  // are different
+  failOnLineEndingDifferences: false,

   //DANGER: this can be used to force-approve a file during a test run.
   // Can be used for first time-run or if lots of tests are failing because
   // of a change you know is correct.
 AGAIN DANGER - don't ever check code